-The very large extent of the Palazzo Imperiale and its adjacent buildings means that excavations at Portus have had to be carried out on a sufficiently large scale to provide meaningful results.
-However, as excavation is a costly and destructive exercise, it has been carefully targeted here to address specific questions about the development of the site raised through our topographic and geophysical surveys.
+The very large extent of the Palazzo Imperiale and its adjacent buildings means that excavations at Portus had to be carried out on a sufficiently large scale to provide meaningful results.
+However, as excavation is a costly and destructive exercise, it was carefully targeted to address specific questions about the development of the site raised through our topographic and geophysical surveys.
 Furthermore, areas chosen for excavation have had to take into account significant modern disturbances, such as a path running through the Palazzo Imperiale, which have made it hard to relate separate areas and structures that were once part of an integrated complex.